modelop/modelop.github.io/Getting Started/Getting Started with FastScore/index.md

 fastscore model add <modelname> <path/to/model.extension>
 ```

-Note that, in order to determine whether a model is Python or R, Engine requires that it have an appropriate file extension (`.py` for Python, `.R` for R, `.pfa` for PFA, and `.ppfa` for PrettyPFA).
+Note that, in order to determine whether a model is Python or R, Engine requires that it have an appropriate file extension (`.py` for Python, `.R` for R, `.pfa` for PFA, `.ppfa` for PrettyPFA, etc.).
 Also, in order to score a Python/R model, there are certain constraints on the form the model must take.

 FastScore includes both a Python2 and Python3 model runner.
 By default, `.py` files are interpreted as Python2 models---to load a Python3 model, use the file extension `.py3`, or the flag `-type:python3` option with `fastscore model add`: